Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Introduction

 \section{Introduction}

 [1]{\textbf{#1}} [1]{\textbf{#1}} [1]{\texttt{#1}} [1]{\texttt{\bfseries#1}} [1]{\texttt{\itshape#1}}

 Sulfur chemistry is known to play an important role in the atmospheric chemistry of planets in our solar system.
-In the past, it may have lead to the first Snowball Earth event (\citealt{Macdonald2017}), and sulfur isotope ratios can be used as a tracer of Earth's Great Oxidation Event (\citealt{Hodgskiss2019}).
+In Earth's past, it may have lead to the first Snowball Earth event (\citealt{Macdonald2017}), and sulfur isotope ratios can be used as a tracer of Earth's Great Oxidation Event (\citealt{Hodgskiss2019}).
 Sulfur photochemistry is thought to influence the production of hazes and clouds in the upper atmospheres of solar system planets such as Earth (\citealt{Malin1997}), Venus (\citealt{Zhang2012,Titov2018}), Jupiter (\citealt{Moses1995}) and the moon Io (\citealt{Irwin1999}).
 Similar hazes, expected to appear in the atmospheres of exoplanets (\citealt{He2020}), would greatly affect their observed spectra.
 This would limit our ability to examine their atmosphere, and make assessments of their habitability challenging (\citealt{Gao2017}).

 Sulfur has also recently been of interest in the field of Jupiter-like exoplanets.
 A tentative detection of the mercapto radical, \ce{HS}, in the atmosphere of the hot Jupiter WASP-121 b has been made (\citealt{Evans2018}).
 However, it is still uncertain whether \ce{HS} or another molecule is responsible for the absorption feature seen.
 The warm Jupiter 51 Eri b has also been an excellent example of the importance of sulfur chemistry.
 Two groups have produced models of 51 Eri b's atmosphere, one study did not include sulfur chemistry (\citealt{Moses2016}) and the other did include sulfur chemistry (\citealt{Zahnle2016}).
 Significant differences were found between the two models, in particular in the modelled abundance of \ce{CO2}, but it was unknown whether this was due to sulfur chemistry or other differences in the models.
-Thus it is important to include sulfur chemistry in models of exoplanets, both terrestrial and gas-giant, to obtain an accurate picture of their atmospheric composition.
+Thus, we believe that including sulfur chemistry in models of exoplanets, both terrestrial and gas-giant, would be valuable in obtaining more accurate pictures of their atmospheric composition.